manitourobotics/scouting-rater/README.md

 3. How agile the robot is, how fast is it at turning, how easy is it to travel across the field.
 4. How fast is the robot compared to the others?

-5.~~ Over all the matches, on average, how effective is the robot at crossing the bridge?~~ 6.~~ Over all the matches, on average, how effective is the robot at balancing?~~ 7.~~ Over all the matches, on average, how effective is the robot's scoring method?~~ 8.~~ Over all the matches, on average, how effective is the robot's acquisition system?~~ 9.~~ Over all the matches, on average, how agile is the robot?~~ 10.~~ Over all the matches, on average, how effective is the overall team strategy?~~ 11.~~ Over all the matches, on average, how good is the robot?
-This number is determined through a scoring algorithm that takes each score into account.~~
+5. ~~ Over all the matches, on average, how effective is the robot at crossing the bridge? ~~
+6. ~~ Over all the matches, on average, how effective is the robot at balancing? ~~
+7. ~~ Over all the matches, on average, how effective is the robot's scoring method? ~~
+8. ~~ Over all the matches, on average, how effective is the robot's acquisition system? ~~
+9. ~~ Over all the matches, on average, how agile is the robot? ~~
+10. ~~ Over all the matches, on average, how effective is the overall team strategy? ~~
+11. ~~ Over all the matches, on average, how good is the robot?
+This number is determined through a scoring algorithm that takes each score into account. ~~
-12.~~ This score is comprised of four scores, the agility score is 40%, the bridge score is 10%, the bump score is 10%, and the speed score is 40%.~~
+12. ~~ This score is comprised of four scores, the agility score is 40%, the bridge score is 10%, the bump score is 10%, and the speed score is 40%. ~~
-13.~~ This score is comprised of five scores, the acquisition score is 10%, the assist score is 10%, the strategy is 30%, the dunk score is 20%, and the maneuverability score is 30%.~~
+13. ~~ This score is comprised of five scores, the acquisition score is 10%, the assist score is 10%, the strategy is 30%, the dunk score is 20%, and the maneuverability score is 30%. ~~
-14.~~ This score is comprised of two scores, the strategy and maneuverability score, both of which make up 50%.~~ 15.~~ This score is comprised of the four section scores, offensive score at 30%, defensive score at 30%, collaboration score at 20%, and the autonomous score at 10%.~~
+14. ~~ This score is comprised of two scores, the strategy and maneuverability score, both of which make up 50%. ~~
+15. ~~ This score is comprised of the four section scores, offensive score at 30%, defensive score at 30%, collaboration score at 20%, and the autonomous score at 10%. ~~